PreservedKillick/withinMeans_5.2014/README.md

 User Stories
 #####################

 1. A user can create new expense entries.
-Each expense entry consists of: (1) an amount, (2) a note, (3) a category_id, (4) a user_id, (5) a timestamp.
+Each expense entry consists of: (1) an amount, (2) a note, (3) a user_id, (4) a timestamp.

 2. A user can edit existing expenses.

 3. A user can see expense totals by month.

 4. A user can see the breakdown of each month's expenses by category.
+(Create category model and association with expenses.)

 5. A user can sign in and create an account.